agnesmaria1/Credit-Risk-Analysis/README.md

 * Compare the classification models and sampling algorithms.

+How we do it:

-Split the Data into Training and Testing Sets
+* Split the Data into Training and Testing Sets

-Create a Logistic Regression Model with the Original Data
+* Create a Logistic Regression Model with the Original Data

-Predict a Logistic Regression Model with Resampled Training Data
+* Predict a Logistic Regression Model with Resampled Training Data

 ## Results